 Besides rgb and rgba PDFreactor also supports the non-standard function cmyk (p.
-229).
-It takes the 4 CMYK component values as parameters in decimal or percent notation, e.g. cmyk(0,0,1,0) or cmyk(0,0,0,100,0) for perfect yellow.
-An optional fifth parameter can be used to define the color's alpha value, e.g. cmyk(0,0,0,100,0) would be a transparent yellow with an alpha of only 10%.
+246).
+It takes the 4 CMYK component values as parameters in decimal or percent notation, e.g. cmyk(0,0,1,0) or cmyk(0%,0%,100%,0%) for perfect yellow.
+An optional fifth parameter can be used to define the color's alpha value, e.g. cmyk(0%,0%,100%,0%,100%) would be a transparent yellow with an alpha of only 10%.

-Color key words can be converted automatically into CMYK using the setDefaultColorSpace API method:
+Color keywords can be converted automatically into CMYK using the configuration property colorSpaceSettings.targetColorSpace:

 '''

-config.setDefaultColorSpace(ColorSpace.CMYK);
+config.setColorSpaceSettings(new

+ColorSpaceSettings().setTargetColorSpace(ColorSpace.CMYK));

 '''

 CMYK colors are also supported in SVGs (p.
-39).
+50).